agam25bcy10144-maker/Digital-literacy-project/README.md

 The portfolio includes topics like creating profiles on platforms such as **LinkedIn**, understanding safe internet practices, identifying fake information, and using digital tools for academic growth.
 It is designed using **Canva** to make the content visually engaging and easy to understand.<br>

 The main objective of this project is to help students become confident and responsible digital users.
 It also highlights the importance of privacy, cybersecurity, and effective online communication in today’s digital world.
 This portfolio will be presented to faculty and shared with peers to promote digital awareness.<br>
-https://docs.google.com/forms/d/e/1FAIpQLSfU0Jgj-VdPL0OnJ_FjjJXriFpGRdOQ4tLmw4o6e5pm2Ue71A/viewform?usp=dialog google form link for Digital Litreracy quiz<br>
+https://docs.google.com/forms/d/e/1FAIpQLSfU0Jgj-VdPL0OnJ_FjjJXriFpGRdOQ4tLmw4o6e5pm2Ue71A/viewform?usp=dialog google form link for Digital Litreracy quiz<br></b>